Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 {% include covid-charts/global_deaths_choropleth_map.html %}

-The virus started in China, and it remained the epicenter of the epidemic until late-March, by that time a cluster of European countries have emerged consisting of Italy, Spain and France, which were the highest death tolls outside China, and Italy became the new epicenter.
+The virus started in China, and it remained the epicenter of the epidemic until late-March, by that time a cluster of European countries have emerged consisting of Italy, Spain and France, which were reporting the highest death tolls outside China, and Italy became the new epicenter.

 Over the next few days, the cluster expanded more and more, to include more neighboring countries, among these countries: the UK, Netherlands, Germany, and Belgium.